This facility is a member of the National Health Service Corps: NHSC.hrsa.gov

 Therapeutic Relationship

 Counseling is a professional relationship that empowers diverse individuals, families and groups to accomplish mental health, wellness, education, and career goals.
 At times, this process may feel very intimate.
 Our relationship is a professional one in which I am providing clinical services for an agreed upon fee.
 Our contact will be limited to the agreed upon schedule, except in the case of emergency.
 Invitations to events, offering of gifts or interactions outside of our agreed upon treatment schedule will be discussed by the client and myself.
 In most cases, these offers and invitations will be declined due to any possible effect it may have on my objectivity, clinical judgment and therapeutic effectiveness provided to the client.
 Progression towards your goals will best be served if our sessions and communication concentrate exclusively on your goals and clinical concerns.
+Sexually intimate relationships are NEVER appropriate with client or client relatives and should be reported to the Idaho Bureau of Occupational Licenses immediately.

 Professional Relationship Role Changes